YootTowerManagement/YootTower/Yoot_Saito_Alan_Kay_Interview/Yoot_Saito_Alan_Kay_Interview.md

 ### Impact of Flex Machine Project

 **Yoot Saito:** Also Dr. Hubbert <?> ***[inaudible]*** writes about that in Japanese.
-And at that time, maybe in 1966 or 67, you were involved in the flex machine project?
+And at that time, maybe in 1966 or 67, you were involved in the Flex Machine project?

 **Alan Kay:** 1966, that's right.
 That started in early 1967.